phodal/awesome-iot/README.md

 * [Soletta ★ 96 ⧗ 2](https://github.com/solettaproject/soletta) - Soletta Project is a framework for making IoT devices.
 With Soletta Project's libraries developers can easily write software for devices that control actuators/sensors and communicate using standard technologies.
 * [SPIFFS ★ 174 ⧗ 0](https://github.com/pellepl/spiffs) - Wear-leveled SPI flash file system for embedded devices.
 * [SUSI ★ 13 ⧗ 150](https://github.com/webvariants/susi) - is an application framework to build interfaces for arbitrary systems.
+* [SwiftyGPIO](https://github.com/uraimo/SwiftyGPIO) - a Swift library to interact with Linux GPIO/SPI on ARM.
 * [uIP ★ 246 ⧗ 3](https://github.com/adamdunkels/uip) - uIP is a very small implementation of the TCP/IP stack.
 * [WifiDog ★ 291 ⧗ 1](https://github.com/wifidog/wifidog-gateway) - a complete and embeddable captive portal solution for wireless community groups or individuals.
 * [Windows 10 IoT Core IoT Helpers ★ 25 ⧗ 0](https://github.com/Dot-and-Net/IoTHelpers) - his library allows to easily interact with GPIO, I2C and SPI devices in Windows 10 IoT Core.